waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 3. Navigation Strategy
 *   **Pre-Move Path Check:** Before moving, visually trace the intended path on the map to ensure it is clear of obstacles.
 *   **Ledge Mazes:** When stuck in complex areas with many ledges, use the `ledge_maze_navigator_agent` to find the optimal path to the nearest unseen tile.
-*   **Agent Usage:** Rely on agents for complex navigation (dungeons, ledges) to save time and avoid manual errors.
-Disengage from unproductive tasks (like chasing non-essential NPCs) quickly.

 ## 4. Cerulean Gym - Post-Mortem & New Strategy
 *   **Failed Attempt 1:** Blacked out against Misty.